amaantootla/segment_timer/README.md

 A modern, user-friendly webapp timer built with Node.js and JavaScript.
 Supports multiple sequential timers, each with a name, advanced UI/UX, and timer set management.

+---

+## 🕒 For Morning Routines & Maladaptive Daydreaming

+**Do you lose track of time during your morning routine?**
+**Do you struggle with maladaptive daydreaming and want to stay on task?**

+Segment Timer is designed to help you:
+- Stay focused and on schedule during routine tasks
+- Break your morning into manageable, timed segments
+- Use visual and audio cues to gently bring your attention back if you drift
+- Build better habits and reduce time lost to daydreaming

+### How to Use for Routines & Focus
+1. **List your morning tasks** (e.g., shower, breakfast, getting dressed).
+2. **Add each as a timer segment** with a realistic time limit.
+3. **Start the timer sequence** and follow along.
+4. **When the alert sounds or appears, move to the next task.**
+5. If you catch yourself daydreaming, use the timer's cues to gently refocus.

+**Tip:** Use every day for best results.
+Over time, you'll build awareness and structure into your mornings.

+---

 ## Features
 - Circular countdown timer with SVG animation
 - Add multiple sequential timers, each with a name